 What is a vCISO?

-To put it simply, a vCISO is a security expert (or team of experts) who operates virtually.
+To put it simply, a vCISO is a security expert (or team of experts) who provides strategic guidance on how to protect you business.
 This outsourced expert or team specializes in developing goals, insights, and strategies to enhance cybersecurity throughout an organization.

 What Tasks Do vCISOs Carry Out?

 A vCISO helps keep the IT infrastructure of a company protected by performing tasks meant to maximize your cybersecurity, while also minimizing costs.

 Here are a few of the main duties you can expect a vCISO to perform:

 - Running regular penetration tests and vulnerability scans

 - Reviewing and revising current security policies and procedures